 We know there will be times when students, carers, parents or placing authorities will want to give us feedback about our school and we will always be happy to hear from you.
 If you feel that you would like to make a suggestion, let us know about something you were pleased with, or tell us we did not meet your expectations, please contact the school via the details on the main page.
 A complaints procedure allows for both formal and informal complaints.

 The proprietor of the school is Farouq Sheikh, Chair of the CareTech Board.
-The representative of the Proprietor of the school, whose address for correspondence during both term times and holidays, is: Chris Strong, Managing Director Education, Metropolitan House, 3 Darkes Lane, Potters Bar, Hertfordshire EN6 1AG.
+The representative of the Proprietor of the school, whose address for correspondence during both term times and holidays, is: Andrew Sutherland, Director of Education, Metropolitan House, 3 Darkes Lane, Potters Bar, Hertfordshire EN6 1AG.
 The representative of the proprietor may be contacted here.